City nature challenge 2025: Toronto and GTA

 Red Trillium, ocius1, some rights reserved (CC-BY-NC)

 Submit observations by uploading them to your iNaturalist account (on your computer or with the app).
-Join EcoSpark’s iNaturalist page for fascinating biodiversity info and local updates!
+Join EcoSpark’s iNaturalist page for fascinating biodiversity info and local updates

 Check back on iNaturalist April 29 - May 4 to help identify what species we found.
 No special skills are required to get involved in exploring the data!
-EcoSpark will showcase local results and species totals for this collaborative global event.

 3. learn about local biodiversity